kevinporetti/UnrealImGui/README.md

 Fork Additions/Fixes
 --------------------
  - Updated Dear ImGui to 1.91.5-docking
- - Added configurable docking enabled setting
+ - Added configurable docking-enabled setting

 TO-DO
 -----
  - [X] Update Dear ImGui to latest 'docking' branch release (which as of writing is 1.91.5-docking)
+ - [ ] Update ImPlot to latest (as of writing is 0.16)
  - [X] Update input state to use new ImGuiKey API
  - [ ] Update gamepad navigation to use new ImGuiKey API
  - [X] Enable docking
  - [ ] Support full-screen dock space
  - [ ] Add NetImGui support

 Status